What Causes Texas Sage to Bloom?

 When rainfall and humidity show up, so does a bounty of purple.
 You may have noticed a bevy of Texas sage blooms around town for off and on a few times this summer, in conjunction with some unexpected summer rains.

-Texas sage respond to a couple of different signals that tell them it’s time to bloom.
-High humidity or sudden soil moisture before and after rainfall will push plants to bloom; seemingly overnight.
+Texas sage respond to a few different environmental stimuli that tell them it’s a good time to flower.
+High humidity or sudden soil moisture before and after rainfall will push plants to bloom.
+Changes in barometric pressure will also trigger blooms.
 Texas sage plants are sometimes called “barometer bush” due to this effect.
-The recent unexpected humidity and rainfall we experienced last week was just what your Texas sage plants have been waiting for.
+You may have plants burst in to bloom after a bout of high humidity, such as before rain arrives, or bloom after a rain due to increased soil moisture.

 Texas Sage thrives in full sun and well-drained alkaline soil.
 They will tolerate a bit of shade, but too much shade will result in leggy plants that don’t bloom heavily.
 Supplemental water in summer will help plants grow faster and bloom more, but over-watering or poor drainage will kill Texas sage quickly.